-A shy and private child who loved music, from hymns, musicals like My Fair Lady (I hid myself away to conduct along to Ascot Gavotte on my brand new LP), to classical and pop stuff Mum played on the piano and marching back to class to Colonel Bogey at intermediate.
-There was trudging dutifully to piano lessons (and eventually at 20 getting ATCL on the third try), and gradually morphing into a quietly rebellious teenager learning drumkit and going to classical and rock gigs with equal fervour, from Menuhin to Roxy Music, Grappelli to the Stones; then a breakthrough into contemporary classical when piano teacher maverick Peter Crowe gave me Lilburn, and suggested I “go up the hill to hear what The Karlheinz Company was doing at the university”.
+A shy and intense child who loved music, from hymns, musicals like My Fair Lady (I hid myself away to conduct along to Ascot Gavotte on my brand new LP), to classical and pop stuff Mum played on the piano and marching back to class to Colonel Bogey at intermediate.
+There was trudging dutifully to piano lessons (eventually getting ATCL, at 20, on the third try), and gradually morphing into a quietly rebellious teenager learning drumkit and going to classical and rock gigs with equal fervour, from Menuhin to Roxy Music, Grappelli to the Stones; then a breakthrough into contemporary classical when maverick piano teacher Peter Crowe gave me Lilburn, and suggested I “go up the hill” to hear what The Karlheinz Company was doing at the university”.
 Went up the hill, heard Stockhausen, Varèse, Whitehead, Lockwood, and never came down, but still working on how to make sense of my own compositional journey, which started more or less by chance and has lurched along in search of itself ever since.

 Why is music important to New Zealand culture?